FasterSpeeding/Alluka/docs/usage.md

 ## Function injection

-The main dependency injection strategy implemented by Alluka, for this dependencies are injected during function calls as keyword arguments.
+Function DI works by injecting dependencies during function calls as keyword arguments.
+This is the main dependency injection strategy implemented by Alluka.

 ### Declaring a function's injected dependencies